Clark Allen Smith: Life and education

 Smith was born July 29, 1846, in Rock County, Wisconsin, where he grew up on a farm.

-After his initial education he taught school inbetween his further studies.
+After his initial education he taught school in between his further studies.

 Attending the University of Wisconsin he graduated in 1870 in the classics and then in 1871 in law for his degree in "the arts and law courses".

 Directly after obtaining his degree he moved to Cawker City in Kansas, where he was one of the first settlers of Mitchell County and arrived in 1871 where he became the first public school teacher.

 He obtained another degree from Washburn college in Topeka, Kansas, where he was a member of the Phi Delta Theta fraternity.

 In 1873 he married Miss Sarah Bowers with whom he had two sons, Matthew A. Smith and Omar D. Smith who also became a lawyer.

 He was a mason and a charter member of the lodge in Cawker, and was the organiser of the Cawker City Hesperian Library club.

 The club owned its own building and the Old Cawker City Library was added to the National Register of Historic Places in 1972.

 In 1890 he was involved in advocating for the railroad to join northern Kansas to the markets of Omaha and Lincoln in Nebraska and then on to Chicago, and he was one of the incorporators of the Omaha, Superior & Southern railway company.